Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 ## Software

-Explain functionality of software components (if any) as concisely as possible, developers should be able to figure out how your project solves their problem by looking at the code example.
-Ideally, this should be pseudo code or an abstract graphical representation of your code e.g entity relationship diagram.
-Consider adding a screenshot of your User Interface.
+We provide instructions on how to drive the system using either an <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/ArduinoMethod.md">Arduino</a> or a <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/RaspberryPiMethod.md">Raspberry Pi</a>.
+Please see one or other of these pages for the software documentation depending on which hardware you are using.

 ## Hardware

-This project is a collaboration between many people.
-The principles of the design came from the lovely folks at the http://www.photomacrography.net/ forum.
-The design is particularly based on the Bratcam, designed by Chris Slaybaugh.
-The focus block was given to me as a gift by one of the forum members (Doc.Al).
-The electronics and programming were done by my husband, Tim Deegan.
-I did everything else.

-Here is the setup.
+Here is the hardward setup.
 The focus block, on which the camera rests, is a block from a Nikon Optiphot or Labophot microscope.
-It was sawn out of the microscope by Doc.Al, and he also drilled holes in it, which have allowed me to fasten it to the board.
+It was sawn out of the microscope by Doc.Al of the http://www.photomacrography.net/ forum.
+He also drilled holes in it, which have allowed me to fasten it to the board.
 The board is a piece of discarded kitchen worktop.

 <img src="images/IMG_5249.JPG" alt="image"/>

-Below is a close-up shot of the camera mounted on the block.
+Below is a close-up shot of the camera with a Canon MP-E lens mounted on the block.
 You can see the focus knob under the camera.
 It allows the top section of the block to be moved back and forth.
 There is a coarse and fine focus knob.
 On the other side of the focus block there are identical focus knobs.
+The cogs that are fitted on the focus knob are modified from a set that were bought in Maplin.
+We just cut the central section out of the cogs and pushed them onto the focus knobs and that seemed to be enough to hold them in place.

 <img src="images/IMG_5243.JPG" alt="image"/>

 Switching now to the other side - below, you can also see the stepper motor, and the gearing that allows it to drive the fine focus control.
-The driver board (red) and the Raspberry Pi are also shown.
+The driver board (red) and a Raspberry Pi are also shown.
 These allow us to control the stepper motor.

 The stepper motor is an RS Pro Hybrid Stepper Motor 0.9°, 44 Ncm, 2.8 V, 1.68 A, 4-wire motor, which was bought from http://uk.rs-online.com/.
 I intentionally brought quite a beefy motor in the hope that it would be less likely to burn out.
 It is also very square in the body, which helps to brace it against the board.